epifab/tydal/README.md

 ## Why Tydal

-This library has one job: bringing the compiler at your persistence layer service.
+The whole point of this library is to bring the compiler at your persistence layer service.
 The objective is to make it as difficult as possible to build a syntactically invalid query.

 Typos: